-If you have a feline that loves to climb, consider getting a smaller sized tree to avoid any mishaps.
-This way, if your cat does decide to venture up the tree, a smaller tree will result in minor damage if they manage to pull it all down.
+If you have a feline that loves to climb, consider getting a smaller-sized tree to avoid mishaps.
+This way, if your cat decides to venture up the tree, a smaller tree will result in minor damage if they pull it all down.

 Cover The Water Bowl

 Although it’s more familiar with dogs, cats may also be tempted to drink the water from the water bowl at the base of your Christmas tree.
-Be sure to cover the tree stand so your cat won’t drink the water.
+Cover the tree stand so your cat won’t drink the water.

 Christmas trees are fertilized to make them grow faster.
-They also are sprayed to keep pests off and blight off them with insecticides.
+They are also sprayed with insecticides to keep pests and blight off them.

-Unfortunately, these products can leach into the water, where your cat would end up drinking bacteria, fertilizer, and pesticides, resulting in upset stomachs or emergency vet visits.
+Unfortunately, these products can leach into the water, where your cat would drink bacteria, fertilizer, and pesticides, resulting in upset stomachs or emergency vet visits.

-If you’ve decided to go for a real Christmas tree this year, cover the water bowl with a cloth, a tree skirt, or even cover it with presents to deter your pets from drinking from it.
+If you’ve decided to go for a real Christmas tree this year, cover the water bowl with a cloth, a tree skirt, or even presents to deter your pets from drinking from it.

 Decorating the Tree